4 Reasons Why We Avoid Talking About Death (But Shouldn't)

 Death Is Rare And Expensive (So It's Easy To Ignore)

 The weird thing about our modern relationship with death is that it's a side effect of a really, really amazing human story.
 In short, there's simply less bucket-kicking.
 The average world lifespan in 1900 was 32.
 The average world lifespan in 2020?
 Around 72.
 That's multiple extra lives -- like we've all eaten fictional mushrooms and got enlightened with real ones.
-There were amazing breakthroughs (think heroic polio vaccine), and boring fixes won by collective action (think heroic municipal sewer systems) that made it possible
+There were amazing breakthroughs (think heroic polio vaccine), and boring fixes won by collective action (think heroic municipal sewer systems) that made it possible.

 Not only are we really, really good at keeping older people alive, but we're also really, really good at ensuring that kids don't die.
 In 1900, 30% of all American deaths were under five; a century later, it was 1.4%.
 Children that used to die right out the gate are saved routinely.
 We've seen this story play out pretty much everywhere people exist.

 My own kids were in the NICU for months after they were born, and they were 3.3 pounds each, average healthy babies being around twice that.
-They weren't even the smallest kids in the NICU either; the smallest ones were around pound.
+They weren't even the smallest kids in the NICU either; the smallest ones were around a pound.
 Doctors have sent babies home at half that size.
 Without modern medicine, all of them would've died.

 Fortune Vieyra/Unsplash